 St. Raphael's Parish Sports Program

-Every year, Tom runs a tournament to help raise funds for various repairs and to subsidize costs for families in the sports program.
-This year, Tom has decided to give back to charity and has chosen CSF to receive a donation of $500 from the CYO program.
+Every year, Tom would run a tournament to help raise funds for various repairs and to subsidize costs for families in the sports program.
+Tom decided to give back to charity and chose CSF to receive a donation of $500 from the CYO program.

 "We appreciate all of your efforts and are glad to help CSF in any way we can."

 Pay It Forward Fundraiser